Muhammad Siddiq Khan: Career

 Completing his graduation program, Khan joined Rangoon University as a lecturer in history and political science in 1931 and worked there until the outbreak of World War II.
 His students included Aung San, one of the architects of the independence of Myanmar.
 When Rangoon came under fire from the advancing Japanese army, Khan escaped by trekking through the mountains to reach his village home.
 In 1943, he became an officer in the Civil Defense department of the government of Bengal.
-The next year he joined as a Liaison Officer under the Industries Directorate of the Bengal government.
-In 1946, he became the General Secretary of the Bengal Red Cross Society, a job he retained when moving to Dhaka after the partition of India in 1947.
+The next year he joined as a liaison officer under the Industries Directorate of the Bengal government.
+In 1946, he became the general secretary of the Bengal Red Cross Society, a job he retained when moving to Dhaka after the partition of India in 1947.
 In 1950, he joined Debendra College in Manikganj as its principal.

-In 1953, Khan joined University of Dhaka as a secretary to Sayed Moazzem Hossain, the then vice-chancellor, who was succeeded by Walter Allen Jenkins eight months later.
+In 1953, Khan joined the University of Dhaka as a secretary to Sayed Moazzem Hossain, the then vice-chancellor, who was succeeded by Walter Allen Jenkins eight months later.
 Jenkins sent Khan abroad in 1954 for further studies in library science.

 Khan arrived in London on 30 September 1954.
 He started regular course work as decided by Professor Irwin.
 After due completion of course work, Khan spent one academic year working intensively in selected university and other academic libraries in Great Britain.
 Irwin arranged a training program with several libraries at the University of London, as well as the libraries of the University of Edinburgh and University of Birmingham.
 Khan successfully completed his training.

 After completing a two-year course on the theory and practice of university librarianship in the London School of Librarianship and Archives, under the supervision of Irwin, during 1954–55 and 1955–56, Khan returned to his ancestral place.

 Upon return, he joined as the librarian of the Central Library of the university in June 1956, a position he held until his retirement in 1972.
-Khan introduced a diploma course for Library Science and, along with Ahmad Hossain, founded the Library Association of East Pakistan.
+Khan introduced a diploma course for library science and, along with Ahmad Hossain, founded the Library Association of East Pakistan.
 When the Department of Library Science was established in 1959, he was appointed the head of the department.
-In his 19 years of service to the Library, he introduced the Dewey Decimal System of library classification and oversaw its implementation.
+In his 19 years of service to the library, he introduced the Dewey Decimal System of library classification and oversaw its implementation.
 He faced job-related financial troubles when he retired.